 boxy – a descriptive term for a sound having too high of level in the 250 to 600 Hz frequency range, sounding as if the music were coming from a box.

-braided shield – a type of shield that consists of braided strands of copper that surrounds the insulated center conductor of a cable.
+braided shield – a type of cable shield that consists of a mesh of braided strands of copper that surrounds the insulated center conductors of a cable.
 A braided shield provides improved RFI shielding while remaining fairly flexible, but at a higher cost and with less flexibility than other types of shielding.
+See also foil shield, spiral shield, double-spiral (Reussen) shield, and double-braided shield.

 braked Leslie – using a Leslie speaker, in which neither the horn nor rotor are spinning, a technique that was sometimes used by Ray Charles.